maxmir20/visability-UK/README.md

 ## License

-This project is part of the LinkedIn Company Checker extension suite.
+This project is part of the Visa-bility extension suite.